score-json/json/TSF/trustable/no-json-faults/NJF-05.6.0.md

     Erikhu1: 0.9
 ---

-The acceptance of nested arrays does not depend on the depth of nesting.

 The acceptance of nested arrays by the service provided by nlohmann/json does not depend on the depth of nesting.